DHyperYT/cod-cw-mw-launcher/README.md

 # PLANS

-- Show current campaign mission for each save in the Cold War menu.
+- ~~Show current campaign mission for each save in the Cold War menu.~~ DONE
 - Maybe add a screen that shows your loadouts in MW and CW?